Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 The results are presented in \Cref{fig:sanitycheck}.
 In the initial learning rounds, the monitor chooses a controller randomly, so we expect the initial average reward (average satisfaction of the specification) to be low.
 With each round, the average reward grows.
 It stabilizes after around 200 iterations with rewards around 0.8 (solid, blue lines).
 We also compare the performance of the monitors against the true probability of the bandit algorithm selecting the correct controller for each context (orange, dashed lines).
 Note that the observed probabilities may sometimes be lower compared to the higher quality of the monitors.
 For example, for one monitor, the probability was 0.75.
 A deeper analysis revealed that the algorithm correctly identified the expected controllers for highly distinguishable contexts of \textit{ClearNoon} (with a car close) and \textit{ClearSunset}.
 However, for the contexts of \textit{HardRainNoon} and \textit{HardRainSunset}, which are highly similar, the corresponding controllers performed with nearly equal quality.
-As a result, the bandit algorithm may not consistently differentiate between them, and the probability of choosing the right controller varies in our experiment between 0.5 - 1.0.
+As a result, the bandit algorithm may not consistently differentiate between them, and the probability of choosing the right controller varies in our experiment between 0.5 and 1.0.
 Consequently, a limitation arises: identifying contexts and learning from them highly depends on the expressiveness of the available observable features.
-We conclude that our approach successfully learns to select a suitable controller for the right context if such a controller is available.
-If not, a switch to the fail-safe will be triggered.
+We conclude that our approach successfully learns to select a suitable controller for the right context if such is available.
+If not, the fail-safe will be triggered. { Note, that we assume at no time access to an optimal monitor.
+Our results show consistent improvement across learning iterations, reflecting the theoretical guarantees as presented in \Cref{theorem:theorem1}.}